Monday, 19 May 2025

 Above: exploring.

 We aim to: raise awareness of the vital role played by families in raising levels of attainment.
-We develop opportunities for parents, carers & guardians to support children and special needs family members.
+We develop opportunities for parents, carers and guardians to support children and special needs family members.
 For example as part of our community awareness and well being work, we arranged an event where mental health service users and young people with learning difficulties visited the office of the Nottinghamshire Crime and Police Commissioner.

 We work with families in receipt of pupil premium, including adoptive families and forces families.
 We also integrate these activities with initiatives for those who feel lonely and isolated in our communities.
 This often leads to intergenerational cooperation and sharing.